jywu20/Notes/Linguistics/English/CGEL.md

 However, since the English case system has almost completely eroded, it's wise to merge NPs with core cases into one class and name them as NPs, and put NPs with peripheral cases into another type, and name them as PPs.

+TODO: syntactic cartography of adverbs and "peripheral arguments"

 # Non-finite verb forms